gmichaud/Velixo-AcumaticaCodeEditor/README.md

 Velixo Code Editor for Acumatica
 ================================
-A modern browser-based code editor with IntelliSense support to replace the built-in Acumatica customization code editor.
+**Prototype** of a modern browser-based code editor with IntelliSense support to replace the built-in Acumatica customization code editor.
 This was originally started as part of a different project which I won't be releasing for now.
 Based on [Monaco Editor](https://github.com/Microsoft/monaco-editor) and [OmniSharp](https://github.com/OmniSharp).

 ![Demo](http://g.recordit.co/uBT137T8Cq.gif)